What Are Flying Blue Miles Worth?

 - TPG: January 2025 devaluation — Updated saver rates

 Valuations based on industry benchmarks (TPG, NerdWallet) and actual redemption data.
-Award pricing verified against Flying Blue December 2025.
-The €0.012 baseline is an analytical benchmark, not an official Flying Blue valuation.
+Award pricing verified against Flying Blue.
+The EUR 0.012 baseline is an analytical benchmark, not an official Flying Blue valuation.
 Rates may vary based on timing, availability, and specific routes.
 SkyStatus is not affiliated with Air France-KLM or Flying Blue.